-Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation and Growing Problems
+Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation & Common Problems

-Whorled Plectranthus (Swedish Ivy) requires bright indirect light, warm and moderately humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.
+Whorled Plectranthus (Swedish Ivy) requires bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.

 Whorled Plectranthus also called Swedish Begonia, Gossip Plant or Begonia Ivy are creeping plants important for clothing the edges of pots and hanging baskets.